-In some countries, government officials may expect or even demand small payments to perform their official or routine duties in a timely way or simply to perform their required duties at all.
+- Unusually large sums - Cash - Payments for which there is inadequate documentation - "Rush" or "last minute" payments - Commission payments - Payments to be made in the name of individuals or entities other than those named in the relevant Bechtel purchase order or agreement - Payments to accounts in countries other than the one in which we are transacting business or that are considered high-risk - Legal Department Procedure No. 1.0, Business Ethics and Finance Due Diligence for Agents - Legal Department Procedure No. 2.0, Business Ethics and Finance Due Diligence for Business Partners n some countries, government officials may expect or even demand small payments to perform their official duties in a timely way or simply to perform their required duties at all.
 Typically, demands for such payments come from officials performing public safety, postal, harbor master, tax collection, regulatory, or licensing or permitting functions; from officials who process visas or other government papers; or from those who control the movement of goods across borders.

-These payments are called "facilitating payments" or "grease payments," and they cover any payments made in exchange for routine action.
+These payments are sometimes called "facilitating payments" or "grease payments," and they cover any payments made in exchange for the execution of a routine governmental action.
 Facilitating payments are strictly prohibited by Bechtel policy.
-Even though such payments are not illegal under the U.S. Foreign Corrupt Practices Act, facilitating payments are a form of corruption, and most, if not all, countries forbid them by law.
+Even though such payments are not per se illegal under the U.S. Foreign Corrupt Practices Act, facilitating payments are a form of corruption, and most, if not all, countries forbid them by law.